 What functional groups are present on the surface of the microfibrils?

 Our products have mainly hydroxyl groups present on the surface that can be used for modifications.
 Carboxyl groups can also be found because the pulp never consists of 100 % pure cellulose.

 Yes, due to available hydroxyl and carboxyl groups present on the surface of the fibrils, MFC can be modified with a lot of different approaches (i.e. silanization and/or silylation, esterification, carboxymethylation).

-Can I further concentrate the water dispersed products in my lab, and how?
+Can I further concentrate the water dispersed products in my lab, and if so, how?

 Centrifugation is the best way to concentrate the products.
-We typically centrifuge 10 minutes at 3’750 rpm.
-Vacuum filtration using filters with tight pore size can also be used but this method is very time consuming as the filter paper clogs quickly and drains slowly.
+We typically centrifuge five (5) minutes at 12745 g.
+Vacuum filtration using filters with tight pore size can also be used, however this method is very time consuming as the filter paper clogs quickly and drains slowly.
 When filtering, ensure that the filtrate is entirely clear.
 A cloudy filtrate indicates product loss through the filter.